jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 - df: The degrees of freedom.
 - p: The p-value.

-#### Descriptives
-Descriptives - dependent variable:
-- Independent variables: The levels of the independent variable(s) included in the analysis.
-If more than 1, the descriptives will be displayed for each combination of levels of the independent variables.
-- Mean: The mean per level or, if more than 1 independent variable, the mean per combination of levels.
-- SD: The standard deviation.
-- N: The sample size.

 #### Descriptives Plot
 Independent variable on the x-axis and dependent variable on the y-axis.
 If other independent variables are included, either different lines representing different values of the other independent variable are displayed in the same plot, or different plots representing different values of the other independent variable are displayed.